 I am unable to generate a certain level of trust among the people around me.
 I don’t think i am successful in making them see me as important.
 They, obviously, love me, want to see me succeed in my goals.
 But, somehow, I am not able to get them to contribute towards the process of achieving that.
 I am not able to make them see the importance of my goals, dreams and aspirations.
 I cannot get them to respect me.
 Everyone is so engrossed in getting me to solve their problems that I hardly get a breather.
 I haven’t built a presence where my word is ultimate.
 Many times it so happens that even if I am right, I am not able to proliferate the weight of my word in the room.
 So, people end up going the other way and end up learning the hard way.
 I am getting myself pulled in all directions and, certainly, getting myself pulled away from my goals.
 And it is no one’s fault but mine.
 I have failed to keep up.
 I have failed to build relationships and I have failed to build my importance.
 And I have failed in expanding to people who see my worth.
 I have lost my way.
 My confidence level is the lowest.
 Sometimes what keeps me up at night is the possibility that this is not a temporary phase.
 The possibility that I wont be able to accomplish anything I decide.
 That I will create an environment that will interrupt, discourage or even prevent me from accomplishing what I decide.

 Few things I KNOW about myself, though.
 I will not quit.
 I will keep chipping away.
 It will add up.
 I will not give up on my goals.
 On my dreams.
 I will work on my own without anyone knowing.
 I will make it to the next level and will keep going.
 I will not stop.
 I will not talk where I am not listened to.
 I will ignore the noise.
 I will not try to change the things around me and burn out in the process.
-I will not condescend to the thought that a louder voice is strong.
+I will not condescend to the thought that a louder voice is stronger.
 I will knock down doors, keep inching towards my goals and dreams.
 Because I have to.
 As long as I am breathing.